-As part of the solution to improve electric reliability on the island, we’re planning to build the new “missing link” transmission line between the Murden Cove and Winslow substations.
+As part of our solution to improve electric reliability on the island, we’re planning to build the new "missing link" transmission line between the Murden Cove and Winslow substations.
 This new transmission line is a critical component of PSE’s plan to improve electric service reliability, reducing the frequency and duration of power outages for customers on Bainbridge Island.

 How to use this website:

 - Navigate between sections using the tabs at the top of this page or by scrolling down through the site content.